 We support London Bubble’s Young Theatre Makers project, which works with young people to use drama and theatre techniques to support mental health and wellbeing, building resilience, self-esteem and self-awareness.

-We are supporting Tree Shepherd in this programme enabling budding entrepreneurs to explore why they want to run a business, understand their target market and learn how to price and sell.
+We’re supporting Tree Shepherd in this programme enabling budding entrepreneurs to explore why they want to run a business, understand their target market and learn how to price and sell.
 During the course, which will run one day a week for eight weeks, students learn how to manage customers, raise and manage finance and how to present to potential investors or buyers.
 At the end of the course, the entrepreneurs set off with a sustainable business plan and the confidence to put it into action.
 The course is free for residents local to the masterplan area, and the wider SE16 area (which includes nearby SE8 postcodes).

 These clinics offer one-to-one support and guidance to local entrepreneurs through one-hour sessions that are regular and confidential.
 Business advisors share their experience and expertise to help attendees overcome obstacles to business growth.
 Typical areas of support include understanding their target market, communicating to customers, financial implications of a new business, registration and legal issues.
 The business clinics are free for residents of SE16 and SE8.

 Call 0203 948 3023 or email email@example.com for more information.

 We are members of the Southwark Chamber of Commerce, and represented on the executive committee.
 Last year we hosted a business breakfast for Chamber members and local businesses, discussing the vision for business as part of the Canada Water Masterplan, and beginning a conversation about opportunities and ideas for local businesses in the supply chain.